apnadkarni/tcl-cffi/BUILD.md

 - `libffi` (v3.4.2 or later strongly recommended)
 - `dyncall`

-When choosing a back end, consider that the `dyncall` library does not support returning or passing C structs to functions by value.
+When choosing a back end, consider that the `dyncall` library at the time of writing does not support returning or passing C structs to functions by value.
 However, most C API's pass structs by reference (pointers) so this limitation may not matter.
 The `dyncall` library is easier to build so that is another thing to consider if your platform